 This was a very important point to me, as I’ve become aware in recent years of the wolf-in-sheep’s-clothing kind of hypocrisy.
 This kind of hypocrisy is fundamentally different.

-That one embodies the two-facedness of one who is wicked in private and Mr. NiceGuyChristian (or Dr. SuperChristian or any of several other holy permutations) in public.
+The first one embodies the two-facedness of one who is wicked in private and Mr. NiceGuyChristian (or Dr. SuperChristian or any of several other holy permutations) in public.

-This one embodies the two-facedness of one who is kind in private but who participates in the bullying—or at the least draws back from support for those being bullied—in public.
+That second one embodies the two-facedness of one who is kind in private but who participates in the bullying—or at the least draws back from support for those being bullied—in public.

-Then the other day I was reminded of a third kind of hypocrisy—or maybe better, a kind of “pretending.”
 And I believe this completes the circle by which an entire system of hypocrisy remains in place in many of our churches.

 I had considered before the fact that while the abuser lives a double life, in most churches his victim also has to live a double life.
-Then I found this double life very aptly described in this blog post, in the advice given to the wife of an emotionally abusive man who according to the description is “rude, surly, and angry all the time,” “spends a lot of time in the basement [emphasis in original],” and sometimes “curses, yells, calls us all kinds of names, and throws things.”
-The advice given takes up the whole blog post, and I’ve already written an alternative reply, but I’d like to zero in again on this one paragraph:
+Then I found this double life very aptly described in this article, which I shall call “Bad Advice for Young Wives.” in the advice given to the wife of an emotionally abusive man who according to the description is “rude, surly, and angry all the time,” “spends a lot of time in the basement [emphasis in original],” and sometimes “curses, yells, calls us all kinds of names, and throws things.”

 What does respectful and pure behavior look like?
 Peter [in I Peter 3] gives us the first clue.
 It means becoming your husband’s greatest cheerleader.
 Praise him when he does anything well.
 Notice and comment on it when he is respectable in anything.
 Talk him up to the kids, friends, neighbors.
 Cook good meals, things he likes.
 Do all your wifely duties with joy and excitement.
 Be transformed into who you would be if he were the greatest husband on the planet.
 Remember, that you are doing this for Jesus Christ, the one who died for you, not for your husband (as if he were your lord).
 You have risen above your situation and you are serving [your husband] because you are serving God.